joed7/MongoDb/find.md

 	"restaurant_id" : "30075445"
 }
 ```
-To return the above mentioned restaurant via zipcode, we can run the query `db.house.find({"address.building":"1007"})`.
+To return the above mentioned restaurant via building field of the address, we can run the query `db.house.find({"address.building":"1007"})`.

 __Querying Arrays__